kermitt2/delft/doc/ner.md

 > python3 delft/applications/nerTagger.py --dataset-type conll2003 --train-with-validation-set train_eval

-Note that, by default, the BidLSTM-CRF model is used.
+Note that, by default, the `BidLSTM_CRF` model is used.
 (Documentation on selecting other models and setting hyperparameters to be included here !)

 For evaluating against CoNLL 2003 testb set with the existing model: